Newsmaker: Jeff Bezos, tech pioneer to turn media baron

 Bezos' journey, both literal and figurative, from a successful stint on Wall Street to the suburban Seattle garage where he launched Amazon.com is one of the famous founding stories of the dot-com era.

-From modest beginnings as an online bookseller, Bezos and Amazon branched out into almost every product category available, ending up taking on established retail giants such as Wal-Mart Stores Inc.
+From modest beginnings as an online bookseller, Bezos and Amazon branched out into almost every product category available, ending up taking on established retail giants such as Wal-Mart Stores Inc (WMT.N).

 Under Bezos, Amazon launched the Kindle e-reader and revolutionized the way books are distributed and read.
 The company has also been a pioneer in cloud computing - a trend that has begun to turn the traditional IT business on its head.